amin111/PostBook/Readme.md

 3.1.
 All Post : Show all post
 3.2.
 Favriote Post : show only favriote one

+**It also provide retry functionality if user is not mapped to any post than it will ask for retry with diffrent user it will again redireted to login page**

 4. Comment page : on click of post it will refrect to the comment page which have all comment against this post

 ![Alt text](/screenshot/1.png?raw=true "Splash Screen") ![Alt text](/screenshot/2.png?raw=true "Login page") ![Alt text](/screenshot/3.png?raw=true "All Post") ![Alt text](/screenshot/4.png?raw=true "Favriote Post") ![Alt text](/screenshot/5.png?raw=true "Comment page")